V&A Exhibition Road Quarter by dn&co., United Kingdom19 February,2018

 Opinion by Richard Baird

-Although inside the museum confidently curated past, present and future, the building spoke of immovability and the period, and had the flexibility to match.
+Although the inside of the museum confidently curated the past, present and future of art and design the building spoke of the immovable and period.
+It also had the (in)flexibility to match.
 Exhibition Road Quarter is the V&A’s biggest transformation in 100 years.
-It looks, feels and functions quite differently, and dn&co.’s campaign captures the spirit of newness in a few different ways, whilst tying it clearly to the legacy of the museum through photography and the enduring, and rather satisfying V&A monogram, both of which share period flourishes.
+It looks, feels and functions quite differently. dn&co.’s campaign captures this spirit of newness in a few different ways whilst also tying it clearly to the legacy of the museum.
+This initially comes through in the interplay and opposition of bright colour and geometric form alongside the period flourishes of architecture and monogram.
+Subtle considerations such as the angle of the V&A and the silhouette and lines of the new entrance play with commonality and critical relationships.

 Layering and sequence serve as a smart visual language.
-The tight cropping of structure, the eventual widening of angle, and the slow removal of layers between posters over a period of time allude to some form of countdown.
-It is not explicit, rather inferred, with a contextual sensitivity that considers routes into the city.
-Its a great opportunity to play with both continuity and change over time.
+The tight cropping of structure, the eventual widening of angle and the slow removal of layers between posters over a period of time work well to imply a countdown.
+It is not explicit, rather inferred, with a contextual sensitivity that considers routes into the city as a way to connect different and posters and establish some form of story.
+It is a great opportunity to play with both continuity and change over time.

-Banners also manage to invoke their own visual language, in the juxtaposition between cheerful modern colour and enduring stone architecture, a neat commonality between the halftone and the holes of the gates to the museum, and a beautiful use of size and proportionality that implies and emphasises a sense of space.
+Banners also manage to invoke their own visual language in the juxtaposition between cheerful modern colour and enduring stone architecture, the relationship between the halftone effect and the holes of the gates to the museum, and a beautiful use of size and proportionality to imply and place emphasis on the theme of space.
+This suggestion of space also permeates some of the final posters in the arrangement of type, placing it into corners.

 Much like transparency, the cutting of type through solid blocks serves to connect old and new.
-And working with small details like the angle, size and recognition of the V&A monogram, the half tone effect and the proportionality of the colour blocks, lend the campaign a more traditional material quality, where colour feels modern and screen-based, essentially creating two points on a broad spectrum that feels fitting for the museum and the art and design it contains.
+And working with small details like the angle, size and recognition of the V&A monogram, the halftone effect and the standard paper-like proportionality of the colour blocks, lend the campaign a more traditional material quality where colour feels modern and screen-based, essentially creating two points on a broad spectrum that feels fitting for the museum, and the art and design it contains.
 More from dn&co. on BP&O.

 If you liked this then you may also like: